Extended Range Forecast

 Images: Shutterstock/gabriel12.
 Met Éireann HQ during Storm Emma 2018

-The signal from the C3S seasonal models for Ireland during the MJJ period is for above average temperatures while rainfall is likely to be close to average.
+The signal from the C3S seasonal models for Ireland during the ASO period is for slightly above average temperatures.
+Rainfall amounts are less certain with the possibility of precipitation trending near average overall.

-Mean temperatures during MJJ are signalled to be above average overall, with temperatures during all three months likely to trend between 0.5 and 1.0°C above normal.
-The highest chance of above average temperatures will be in the east and southeast.
+As mean temperatures during ASO are signalled to be above average overall, all three months are forecast to be between 0.2 and 1.0°C above normal, trending highest towards the end of the period.

-The rainfall forecast is less certain, with the potential for wetter and drier spells within the three months, leading to near average rainfall.
+The rainfall forecast is less certain, though there is the potential for drier spells, especially later in the period.

-The sea surface temperatures around Irish coasts and over the Atlantic are expected to continue slightly above average during MJJ, trending 0.2 to 1.0°C degrees higher than normal generally.
-The highest anomalies are expected in the Irish Sea.
+The sea surface temperatures around Irish coasts are expected to be average to slightly above average during ASO, trending 0.2 to 0.5°C degrees higher than normal generally, with the highest anomalies expected in the south.